Bulk copy of existing documents

 You also need an index to use N1QL.
 Basically a primary index allows you to only find KEYS any sort of N1QL DML statement would then always need to fetch the document to do filtering this is much less efficient than a purpose built index that satisfies a query without needed to dip into KV.

-For a much deeper dive into the reasons please read the excellent blog post by @keshav_m Primary Uses for Couchbase Primary Index. | The Couchbase Blog
+For a much deeper dive into the reasons please read the excellent blog post by @keshav_m What is the Couchbase Primary Index?
+Learn Primary Uses

 You can just run the following in the Query Workbench (warning it is fine for small toys BUT it is not efficient as a purpose built index would be - see above).
 Below is for pre 7.0.0 non-collections.
 Of course you most likely have an index already.